AMReX-Combustion/PeleLM/README.rst

     git push -u origin AmazingNewFeature [Note: -u option required only for the first push of new branch]

-4. Submit a merge request through code.ornl.gov - be sure you are requesting to merge your branch to the development branch.
+4. Submit a merge request through the github project page - be sure you are requesting to merge your branch to the development branch.

 Documentation
 -------------